José María Arizmendiarrieta: Industrial cooperatives

-At the beginning of 1955, Arizmendiarrieta desisted from making any more attempts with that the managers of the Locksmith Union, in order to made its workers participate in the capital and in the management.
-And he encouraged five of his closest collaborators to create the new company ULGOR (name derived from the initials of the five founders: Luis Usatorre, Jesus Larrañaga, Alfonso Gorroñogoitia, Jose Maria Ormaetxea and Javier Ortubay.)
-The authorization for its creation had to be given by the Government of Madrid, and in view of the refusal, they decided to buy a company in difficulties in Vitoria in October, with its industrial license to manufacture "appliances for domestic use", which were cooking oil stoves.
+At the beginning of 1955, Arizmendiarrieta desisted from making any more attempts to promote worker participation in the capital and management of the Locksmith Union.
+He encouraged five of his closest collaborators to create a new company, ULGOR (name derived from the initials of the five founders: Luis Usatorre, Jesus Larrañaga, Alfonso Gorroñogoitia, Jose Maria Ormaetxea and Javier Ortubay).
+The authorization for its creation had to be given by the Government in Madrid, and when this was refused, they decided to buy a company in difficulty in Vitoria in October, with its industrial license to manufacture "appliances for domestic use", essentially cooking oil stoves.

 In April 1956 Arizmendiarrieta blessed the pavilion where the new company Talleres ULGOR was located in Mondragon, where in addition to continuing to manufacture the previous stoves, they launched a new product: an oil stove copied to the millimeter from an English model unknown in Spain.
 Likewise, in the summer they obtained a license to manufacture selenium plates under the patent of a German company.

-Arizmendiarrieta relied on talented young people he knew from the School, under the premise that "to create cooperatives you have to train cooperative members."
-On the other hand, the new businesses were promoted with a double logic: that they did not previously exist in the Alto Deba Valley, to avoid entering into competition with them, and that they were linked to their professional knowledge acquired in the Locksmith Union and the Professional school.
+Arizmendiarrieta relied on talented young people he knew from the School, under the premise that "to create cooperatives you have to train cooperative members".
+On the other hand, the new businesses were promoted with a double logic: that they did not previously exist in the Alto Deba Valley, to avoid entering into competition with them, and that they were linked to their professional knowledge acquired in the Locksmith Union and the Professional School.
 Thus, Usatorre and Larrañaga took charge of the electrical appliances, Ormaetxea of the foundry, and Gorroñogoitia of the electronics.
 In August they took advantage of the summer holidays to move the machinery and dies from the Vitoria plant to Mondragon, and in November the workshop was officially opened.

-After the good start of ULGOR, in 1957 with the participation of former students of the Professional School, Arizmendiarrieta promoted the creation in Mondragon of Talleres Arrasate Industrial Cooperative, to revive the company Aranzabal Workshop, which was in bankruptcy.
+In 1957, after the good start represented by ULGOR, Arizmendiarrieta, with the participation of former students of the Professional School, promoted the creation in Mondragon of Talleres Arrasate Industrial Cooperative to revive the company Aranzabal Workshop, which was in bankruptcy.
 The statutes were drawn up by himself in collaboration with two lawyers from Madrid, one of whom was responsible for the National Union of Industrial Cooperatives.
 The object of the new cooperative company was "the manufacture and sale of machines, tools, punching and tooling".

 Credit unions

-In August 1958, Arizmendiarrieta went with an excursion of students and professors from the Polytechnic School to the World Exhibition in Brussels, and took advantage of his first trip abroad to visit different automobile, household appliances and machine tools companies in France, Holland, Belgium and Germany.
-After the trip, he decided to undertake an idea that had been maturing in recent years, the creation of cooperative credit entities.
-At the beginning of 1959 he drafted two preliminary projects, which would materialize in the creation of a financial entity and another assistance entity.
+In August 1958, Arizmendiarrieta went on an excursion of students and professors from the Polytechnic School to the World Exhibition in Brussels, and took advantage of his first trip abroad to visit different automobile, household appliance and machine tool companies in France, Holland, Belgium and Germany.
+After the trip, he decided to implement an idea that had been maturing in recent years, the creation of cooperative credit entities.
+At the beginning of 1959, he drafted two preliminary projects which would materialize in the creation of a financial entity and another assistance entity.